Gabriel Davidovich

 Gabriel Davidovich is the Ashkenazi Chief Rabbi of Argentina.
 He is based at the AMIA Jewish center, where he has led the community since 2013.
-In February 2019, he was violently assaulted in an anti-Semitic attack at his Buenos Aires home.
+In February 2019, he was violently assaulted in an antisemitic attack at his Buenos Aires home.
 The assailants broke nine of his ribs, affecting a lung, and left him disfigured.
 The attackers restrained his wife and took money before fleeing.

 Investigators are examining whether the attack on Davidovich may have been ordered in revenge for a rabbinical ruling.

 Buenos Aires Police have apprehended five suspects believed to be linked to the attack.